leppott/CASTfxn/README.md

 ## Help

-Every function has a help file with a working example.
+Functions in the package have a help file with extra documentation.
 There is also a vignette with descriptions and examples of all functions in the `CASTfxn` library.

 ``` r
 # To get help on a function